Singer Laren

-Singer Laren is a museum and concert hall located in the center of Laren, the Netherlands.
-The museum is devoted to presenting and preserving the collection of the American artist William Henry Singer (1868–1943) and his wife Anna (1878–1962).
+Singer Laren is a museum and concert hall located in Laren, in the Netherlands.
+The museum is devoted to presenting and preserving the collection of the American artist William Henry Singer Jr. (1868–1943) and his wife Anna (1878–1962).

-Laren School
+The museum was established in 1956.
+The core collection from the Singer family is largely drawn from art created in the period from 1880 to 1950, including paintings from the French Barbizon School and the Dutch Gooische School.
+The broader museum collection is continually expanding, with a focus on modernist works from movements such as neo-impressionism, pointillism, expressionism, cubism and geometric abstraction.

+Doede Hardeman was announced as the new director of Singer Laren, starting 1 November 2025.

+William Henry Singer

 William Henry Singer was the son of a steel baron of the same name who sold his company Pittsburgh Bessemer Steel Co. to Andrew Carnegie.
 Against the wishes of his father, young Singer became an artist and after marrying Anna Spencer-Brugh in 1895, he moved to Monhegan, Maine to join the artist colony there.
 His father was disappointed that he chose art rather than business and insisted he earn his living as an artist.
 His seascapes sold well, however, and together with the artist Martin Borgord, the couple traveled to Paris where they studied art at the Académie Julian in 1901.

 Attracted by the artist colony in Laren, made famous by the Dutch painters Jozef Israëls, Anton Mauve, Jacob Maris, Albert Neuhuys, and their pupils such as Matthijs Maris, Arina Hugenholtz, they decided to settle there.
 They were not the first foreigners to visit the artist colony in Laren; Max Liebermann, who often spent summers painting in the Netherlands, visited in the company of Isaac Israëls, Josef's son.
 The Singers knew them and others such as the pointillists Co Breman & Ferdinand Hart Nibbrig.
 They remained special friends with Martin Borgord, with whom they traveled to Norway.
 Other close friends were the painters Walter Griffin, Henri Le Sidaner and Jacob & Willem Dooijewaard.